OpenProducer/community-media/README.md

-# communitymedia
+# Community Media program

-Project space for OpenProducer's Community Media program
+Providing indie media and arts orgs with training, mentorship and technical assistance while growing the organizational capacity to sustain over time.